Chevrolet Caprice: North America

-For 2014, the Caprice PPV received a new seven-inch, Chevrolet MyLink touchscreen infotainment system as standard equipment, which now included Bluetooth for hands-free calling and wireless stereo audio streaming via A2DP, Pandora Internet Radio capabilities, ad an integrated rearview backup camera display, among other new features.
-The single-disc CD player was deleted for the 2014 model year as well.
+For 2014, the Caprice PPV received a new seven-inch, Chevrolet MyLink touchscreen infotainment system as standard equipment, which now included Bluetooth for hands-free calling and wireless stereo audio streaming via A2DP, Pandora Internet Radio capabilities, and an integrated rearview backup camera display among other new features.
+The single-disc CD player was available for the 2014–2016 model years, but deleted for the 2017 model year.
 The dashboard was restyled with a new steering wheel that integrated cruise (speed), audio system, and Bluetooth voice controls, a new instrument cluster with a larger monochromatic LCD driver information center (DIC) screen, and revised controls (the new dashboard in the Caprice PPV was similar to the civilian Chevrolet SS sedan that was released for the 2014 model year).
-The gear selector lever for the six-speed automatic transmission was relocated from the center console to the steering column, which freed up space in the center console for police-installed equipment, such as computers and radio equipment.
-In addition, the door panels were redesigned with more convenient control placement, and the front bucket seats were redesigned for greater officer comfort and support, with a new seat fabric for the cloth seats.
+The gear selector lever for the six-speed automatic transmission was relocated from the center console to the dashboard directly next to the steering column, which freed up space in the center console for police-installed equipment, such as computers and radio equipment.
+In addition, the door panels were redesigned with more convenient control placement including dual-side trunk release buttons, and the front bucket seats were redesigned for greater officer comfort and support, with a new seat fabric for the cloth seats.

-In 2017, General Motors closed the Elizabeth, South Australia assembly plant where the Caprice PPV was produced, ending production of both the civilian Chevrolet SS and Caprice PPV.
-With the discontinuation of the 9C1 Chevrolet Impala Limited Police Interceptor after the 2016 model year, Chevrolet no longer offers a four-door sedan with a Police Package.
+In 2017, General Motors closed the Holden Elizabeth Plant where the Caprice PPV was produced, ending production of both the civilian Chevrolet SS and Caprice PPV.
+The last PPV was produced on May 18, 2017.
+With the discontinuation of the 9C1 Chevrolet Impala Limited PPV after the 2017 model year, Chevrolet no longer offers a four-door sedan with a Police Package.

 Engines

-South Africa (1975 to 1978)
+South Africa (1975–1978)

-From late 1975 to 1978 the Australian developed Statesman Caprice was marketed in South Africa as the Chevrolet Caprice Classic.
+From late 1975 through 1978, the Australian-developed Statesman Caprice was marketed in South Africa as the Chevrolet Caprice Classic.
 The V8-engined Caprice Classic received full equipment, with reading lights, air conditioning, and imported leather upholstery.
 It was very similar to the 5-liter Constantia, albeit fitted with a different grille, hubcaps, and a vinyl roof.